 Consumer Health Librarian of the Year Award

 Consumer health librarians focus on the continuum of health information services that benefit patients, caregivers, and individuals interested in optimal health and health care for themselves and their families.
-This award recognizes those who demonstrate excellence in consumer health information services, promote innovation and collaboration, and provide examples to follow for other consumer health librarians.
-The award recipient receives a certificate at the MLA Annual Meeting Awards Ceremony and a $1000.00 cash award after the annual meeting.
+Established in 2017, this award recognizes those who demonstrate excellence in consumer health information services, promote innovation and collaboration, and provide examples to follow for other consumer health librarians.

 Consumer health librarian who exemplifies the best in consumer librarianship: